Hubbitus/Docker-latex/README.md

 # Docker-latex
 Latex docker build with Russian fonts to use in gitlab-ci builder

-Initially based on https://github.com/natlownes/docker-latex but updated to use `debian:stretch` and additionally include next packages:
+Initially based on https://github.com/natlownes/docker-latex but updated to use `debian:buster` and additionally include next packages:
  * texlive-lang-cyrillic
  * xfonts-scalable
  * ttf-mscorefonts-installer